Truncated icosidodecahedron: Cartesian coordinates

+R = √24φ+19/2 = √31+12√5/2 ≈ 3.802.

 Dissection

 The truncated icosidodecahedron is the convex hull of a rhombicosidodecahedron with cuboids above its 30 squares, whose height to base ratio is φ.
 The rest of its space can be dissected into nonuniform cupolas, namely 12 between inner pentagons and outer decagons and 20 between inner triangles and outer hexagons.

 An alternative dissection also has a rhombicosidodecahedral core.
 It has 12 pentagonal rotundae between inner pentagons and outer decagons.
 The remaining part is a toroidal polyhedron.